dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-with-no-engine.md

 Select **Create**.

+Once the VM is deployed, RDP directly to the VM and install your engine

 > [!NOTE]
 >
 >- There is no additional charge for the software that comes pre-loaded on the virtual machine.
 You do pay the compute cost for the VM size that you chose in the  **Size**  step.
 If you choose Teradici or Parsec as your remote access tool, you bring your own license to the VM on Azure.